MayeDiaz818/Retail-Sales-Analysis-SQL-PowerBI/README.md

    git clone https://github.com/MayeDiaz818/Retail-Sales-Analysis-SQL-PowerBI.git
 2. Import CSV files into PostgreSQL.
 3. Run queries from /sql to reproduce analysis.
-4. Open the Power BI file to explore interactive dashboards (In Progress).
+4. Open Tableau Public to explore interactive dashboards.

 ---

 ## 🔹 Closing Reflection

 This project was a valuable experience to strengthen my Data Analyst skills.
-I applied SQL for data cleaning, EDA, and business analysis, and used Power BI for clear visualization.
+I applied SQL for data cleaning, EDA, and business analysis, and used Tableau for clear visualization.
 It helped me practice turning business questions into measurable KPIs and actionable insights — an essential skill set for real-world analytics.

 ## Author
 👤 **Mayerlin Díaz**